scikit-hep/scikit-hep.github.io/pages/affiliated.md

 [![img-zfit]][zfit]

-The [zfit](https://zfit.github.io/zfit/) project brings together the different efforts of fitting in Python by providing a stable model fitting API and workflow.
-The implementation of the fitting library is based on [TensorFlow], a deep learning framework built for high performance computing on modern architectures, which is though mostly hidden to the user.
-While traditional functionalities such as loading [ROOT]-files or using the [Minuit] minimizer are integrated in zfit, it is completely independent of the ROOT project and has no dependency on it thanks to Scikit-HEP packages.
+The [zfit](https://zfit.github.io/zfit/) project brings together the different model fitting efforts in Python for HEP by providing a stable API and workflow.
+The implementation of the fitting library is based on [TensorFlow], a deep learning framework built for high performance computing on modern architectures, which is mostly hidden to the user.
+While traditional functionalities such as loading [ROOT]-files or using the [Minuit] minimizer are integrated in zfit, the library is completely independent of the ROOT project and has no dependency on it thanks to Scikit-HEP packages.

 zfit uses a class-based approach for every part in the workflow and contains convenient base classes that allow for simple customization.
 Moreover, zfit offers extensive model building, composition and customization capabilities.